 But THC has proven just as useful for health as CBD and, in some cases, possibly more useful.
 For example, both cannabinoids have been channeled as anti-vomiting agents for people undergoing chemotherapy, some anecdotal evidence has spotlighted THC as the better option for this purpose.

 Myth: Indica Strains Have More CBD

-However, it must be said that cannabis plants also produce specific cannabinoids in reaction to its environment (e.g. type of soil, amount of sunlight, age of harvest) and not just genetics.
+However, it must be said that cannabis plants also produce specific cannabinoids in reaction to their environment (e.g., type of soil, amount of sunlight, age of harvest) and not just genetics.
 This means that you might not always get the same cannabinoids if you’re growing a particular variety in different environments, even if you’re growing the same type of plant.